hitoshi-watase/sercrod/docs/reference/directives/include.md

 Resolution rules (as implemented by `_resolve_template_name`):

-1. Nablla first tries to evaluate the raw text as an expression in the current scope, in `include` mode.
+1. Sercrod first tries to evaluate the raw text as an expression in the current scope, in `include` mode.
    - If evaluation succeeds and yields a non-empty string, that string is used as the template name.
    - Errors such as `ReferenceError` are suppressed (quiet mode), so they do not print console warnings.

 2. If expression evaluation does not yield a usable name:
-   - If the raw text looks like a simple identifier (letters, digits, underscore, hyphen), Nablla uses it directly as the name.
+   - If the raw text looks like a simple identifier (letters, digits, underscore, hyphen), Sercrod uses it directly as the name.
    - Otherwise, the name resolution fails.

 3. If the final name is empty or no template with that name exists in any accessible world, `*include` fails and behaves as described in the error handling section below.